MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -Paged

-This parameter can be used when there are more than 5,000 containers in a given SharePoint repository services application.
+This parameter can be used when there are more than 5,000 Containers in a given SharePoint repository services application.
 Using `-Paged` will provide a `<Paging Token>` that will display the next 5,000 Containers.

 ```yaml
 Type: String